UPCOMING EVENTS

 All of Region 1 (NW United States) National Forest 406-329-4853 or 406-329-4854

-It is illegal to burn without a permit from May 1st through June 30th.
-It is illegal to burn at all from July 1st through September 30th.
-Violators can be fined for the cost of extinguishing an illegal fire.
+It is illegal to burn without a permit and permit activation on the day(s) you are burning.
+Violators can be fined for the cost of extinguishing an illegal fire and for property damage caused by their fire.

 Burning permits are not required for campfires.
 Under state law, a campfire is defined as a fire set for cooking, warming or ceremonial purposes; not more than 3 feet in diameter or height and cleared of overhanging branches.
 All combustible material should be cleared at least 1-1/2 times the diameter of the fire.